-The CS Project in Nevada is the Group's lead project with a carrying value of £1,505,188.
-In the judgement of the directors, this is justified as, following the successful grant of various mining and production permits, the focus is on the mine start up and production.
+The CS Project in Nevada continues to be the Group's lead project with a carrying value of £1,439,893.
+In the judgement of the directors, this is justified as, following the successful grant of various mining and production permits, discussions with potential customers and partners for the development of the project is ongoing.